5 steps to successful ERP requirements gathering

 You can now rewrite your original suggested requirements list in a form that eases those pain points and specifically indicates the value to be added to the business.
 One of the original suggestions could have been, “Better flow of work enabling accounting to have preliminary financial statements by the fourth workday each month”.
 We have now learned that incoming quality inspections were a bottleneck and the inspector suffered pain each month when accounting applied pressure to perform inspections faster than possible.
 Now our requirement reads, “An ERP that allows automated transactions and workflows so that the time to complete 14,000 transactions monthly can reduce from an average of 12 seconds to less than 6 seconds saving $21,000 monthly in transaction costs”.

 Think of lean as in reducing waste.
 Go back and re-read Ohno and some of the authors who started the lean movement.
 Your ERP project might not have considered lean.
 Likely, some of your requirements are related to lean.
 What work do you perform that your customer would not want to pay for?
 Does your inventory only move just in time to enable a customer delivery?
-Inventory might be software development that should move along a schedule so do not limit your thinking to products in work in process or waiting for sale in a store shelf.
+Inventory is not just physical items but might also be software development that should move along a schedule so do not limit your thinking to products in work in process or waiting for sale in a store shelf.
 Where do you allow known defects in a process that have to be cleaned up before the process is complete?
 Is the right quantity of everything in your supply chain or is your purchasing manager overproducing with the hope of saving unit costs?
 We all do some things that violate lean and we usually have good rationalizations to permit our actions.
 Find that waste in your organization and use ERP to trim the fat.
 This could mean adding a requirement to your list.
 It could also mean you restate one already listed.
 Hopefully, you haven’t added a requirement that will produce waste.

 Reduction in variability is another benefit of lean.
 In many situations, a person might choose multiple possible actions.
 There could be two actions with the same likely benefit.
 You can use ERP to help people at all levels in your organization to make decisions that optimize the good for the whole enterprise.
 That decision could be at a high level – selecting a new supplier for a key component of your next product.
 It could be on the shop floor too.
 Should a user start work on the next operation now before all the needed components are on hand?
 If the missing component is already on the way, maybe the user can begin work with some confidence.
 If not, maybe that user should start a different job even though the first job will be late to the customer.